Dean’s Story: Birth of a Tuner

 “So tell me, Dean, how did you get started tuning pianos?”

-All through gradeschool, high school and college I was very active with music.
-Although I was an English major, I sang in the choir, the madrigal group and my own barbershop quartet, I played the violin in the orchestra, and I sang, danced and acted in every play, musical and opera production during the four years I was at Willamette University.
+My mother started me taking piano lessons when I was five years old.
+All through grade school, high school and college I was very active with music.
+Although I was an English major, I sang in the choir, the madrigal group and my own barbershop quartet, from fourth grade through college I played the violin in orchestras, and I sang, danced and acted in every play, musical and opera production during the four years I was at Willamette University.
 For a year I was even the stage manager.
 At least once or twice every single day I was singing, sight-reading, or doing something musical, to the point that anyone could come up to me out of the blue at any time and ask me to sing a particular note and I was able to sing it exactly in tune.

 Even my fraternity sang serenades for sororities; we happened to be the most skilled and in-tune group of fraternity singers, so the sororities loved to have us come.
 There was one classmate who stood next to me who was always a little off-key.
 One day he told me that he knew how to tune pianos.
 I thought to myself, “Wait a minute.
 If he can tune pianos, I can tune pianos” – a concept that had never before occurred to me.